sedelpeuch/ronoco/ronoco-documentation/src/user-guides/ur3.md

-# Using ronoco with a universal robot
+# Universal robot 3

 ## Configuring ROS with universal robots

 This driver requires a system setup with ROS.
 It is recommended to use Ubuntu 18.04 with ROS melodic however using Ubuntu 20.04 with ROS noectic work also.
 To install ROS noetic on Ubuntu 20.04 see [the relative page](installation.md)

-First of all it is necessary to download and install [Universal Robots ROS Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) by performing the commands below
+First it is necessary to download and install [Universal Robots ROS Driver](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) by performing the commands below